Snakes. Why did it have to be snakes?

 Reptiles possess a lot of qualities that we naturally fear.
-We don’t have any natural predators, although there are still animals which we should steer clear of, and those which stir the primal “stay away from this guy” feeling in our gut.
-Reptiles, particularly the bigger ones, possess all the scary qualities which could be dangerous to humans, and qualities which we naturally fear.
+Humans don’t have any natural predators, although there are still animals which we should steer clear of, and those which stir the primal “stay away from this guy” feeling in our gut.
+Reptiles, particularly the bigger ones, possess all the scary qualities that can present a danger to humans; qualities which we naturally fear.
 It’s in our instinct to be wary of them, just as it’s in the instinct of every creature on earth to be wary of humans.

 Historically, humans have had a complicated relationship with the reptile world.
 They are not like mammals, in which we see so many of our own qualities, or even like birds, whom we admire for their beauty and majesty.
-Reptiles possess qualities that do not align with our own, and we struggle to relate to them because of this.
-Something in their cold blood is different to ours, and they share a certain likeness with their prehistoric ancestors, who were the largest predators to ever walk the earth.
+Reptiles possess qualities that are very different from our own, and we struggle to relate to them because of this.
+These cold-blooded creatures also share a certain likeness with their prehistoric ancestors, who were the largest predators to ever walk the earth.

 They don’t look like us.
 They don’t feel like us.
 So, they don’t act like us…do they?

-Of all the reptiles, snakes are the furthest removed from humans.
-They don’t even have legs!
+Of all the reptiles, snakes are the furthest removed from humans – they don’t even have legs!
 Perhaps this is why we find it so difficult to relate to them, or to even accept that these animals are sentient.
-They aren’t like us, and we all know that humans have a pretty terrible reputation for getting along with those that are different from our own tribe.
+They aren’t like us, and we all know that humans have a pretty terrible reputation for getting along (or more accurately, not getting along) with those that are different from our own tribe.

 Pet or predator?